miR-3156-5p is downregulated in serum of MEN1 patients and regulates expression of MORF4L2.

 Kooblall KG., Stokes VJ., Shariq OA., English KA., Stevenson M., Broxholme J., Wright B., Lockstone HE., Buck D., Grozinsky-Glasberg S., Yates CJ., Thakker RV., Lines KE.

 Multiple endocrine neoplasia type 1 (MEN1), caused by mutations in the MEN1 gene encoding menin, is an autosomal dominant disorder characterised by the combined occurrence of parathyroid, pituitary and pancreatic neuroendocrine tumours (NETs).
-Development of these tumours is associated with wide variations in their severity, order and ages (from <5 to >80 years), such that life-long screening is required.
-To improve tumour surveillance and quality of life, better circulating biomarkers, particularly for pancreatic NETs that are associated with a higher mortality, are required.
-We therefore examined the expression of circulating microRNAs (miRNAs) in serum of MEN1 patients.
-Initial profiling analysis followed by qRT-PCR validation studies identified miR-3156-5p to be significantly downregulated (-1.3-5.8-fold, p<0.05-0.0005) in 9 MEN1 patients, compared to matched unaffected relatives.
-MEN1 knock-down experiments in BON-1 human pancreatic NET cells resulted in reduced MEN1 (49%, p<0.05), menin (54%, p<0.05) and miR-3156-5p expression (20%, p<0.005), compared to control-treated cells, suggesting that miR-3156-5p downregulation is a consequence of loss of MEN1 expression.
-In silico analysis identified mortality factor 4 like 2 (MOR4FL2) as a potential target of miR-3156-5p, and in vitro functional studies in BON-1 cells transfected with either miR-3156-5p mimic or inhibitors showed that the miR-3156-5p mimic significantly reduced MORF4L2 protein expression (46%, p<0.005), while miR-3156-5p inhibitor significantly increased MORF4L2 expression (1.5-fold, p<0.05), compared to control treated cells, thereby confirming that miR-3156-5p regulates MORF4L2 expression.
+Development of these tumours is associated with wide variations in their severity, order and ages (from <5 to >80 years), requiring life-long screening.
+To improve tumour surveillance and quality of life, better circulating biomarkers, particularly for pancreatic NETs that are associated with higher mortality, are required.
+We, therefore, examined the expression of circulating miRNA in the serum of MEN1 patients.
+Initial profiling analysis followed by qRT-PCR validation studies identified miR-3156-5p to be significantly downregulated (-1.3 to 5.8-fold, P < 0.05-0.0005) in nine MEN1 patients, compared to matched unaffected relatives.
+MEN1 knock-down experiments in BON-1 human pancreatic NET cells resulted in reduced MEN1 (49%, P < 0.05), menin (54%, P < 0.05) and miR-3156-5p expression (20%, P < 0.005), compared to control-treated cells, suggesting that miR-3156-5p downregulation is a consequence of loss of MEN1 expression.
+In silico analysis identified mortality factor 4-like 2 (MOR4FL2) as a potential target of miR-3156-5p, and in vitro functional studies in BON-1 cells transfected with either miR-3156-5p mimic or inhibitors showed that the miR-3156-5p mimic significantly reduced MORF4L2 protein expression (46%, P < 0.005), while miR-3156-5p inhibitor significantly increased MORF4L2 expression (1.5-fold, P < 0.05), compared to control-treated cells, thereby confirming that miR-3156-5p regulates MORF4L2 expression.
 Thus, the inverse relationship between miR-3156-5p and MORF4L2 expression represents a potential serum biomarker that could facilitate the detection of NET occurrence in MEN1 patients.